H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 all orchestrated by the main brain and blood-brain-barrier services.

 At runtime, queries enter through a unified HTTP gateway and are routed by the executive coordinator into a RAG layer that spans ChromaDB collections, PostgreSQL GIS features, and verified local-resource rows.
-In production as of March 28, 2026, the full pipeline:
+In production as of April 1, 2026, the full pipeline:

 ```text
 Unified Gateway → Main Brain → Phase 1.45 Community Memory